livz/livz.github.io/_tips/Lock-machine-gestures.md

 ---
-title: Quickly Lock Machine With Mouse Only
+title: Quickly Lock The Machine With Mouse Only
 layout: tip
 date: 2017-01-08
 ---